 Need help or have questions?
 Leave a comment below — the author is always happy to assist!

-Comparator is one of the modes of the Op-Amp circuit.
-It is pretty simple in a configuration like this image below:
+The comparator is one of the modes of the Op-Amp circuit.
+It is pretty simple in a configuration like the image below:

 Here, a resistor R2 is used as a feedback resistor.
 This feedback resistor works as our hysteresis control resistor.
-Think in a simple way, whenever the input Vin is lower than the reference voltage, the output will be high.
+Think simply, whenever the input Vin is lower than the reference voltage, the output will be high.
 Then the feedback resistor will carry a minor current to the reference pin which increases the pin voltage a little.
 That makes the reference voltage a little higher than the present Vin voltage.
-So to turn the output off, the Vin pin has to be a little extra higher than the previous reference voltage.
+So to turn the output off, the Vin pin has to be slightly higher than the previous reference voltage.

 This hysteresis helps to control the output from fluctuating at the same input voltage range.
 That protects relays from chattering ensuring longer life.